Bicol Natural Park

 The Bicol Natural Park is a protected area of the Philippines located in the Bicol Region of southern Luzon.
 It straddles the mountainous border between the provinces of Camarines Norte and Camarines Sur in the northern interior of the Bicol Peninsula.
-First declared as a national park covering 4225 ha on 13 February 1934 through Proclamation No. 657 of Governor General Frank Murphy, the Bicol National Park was later extended to its present area of 5201 ha through amendments made in Proclamation No. 655 signed by President Manuel Luis Quezon on 23 December 1940.
-The area was reclassified as a natural park on 29 December 2000 by virtue of Proclamation No. 43 by President Joseph Estrada.
+First declared as a national park covering 4225 ha on February 13, 1934, through Proclamation No. 657 of Governor General Frank Murphy, the Bicol National Park was later extended to its present area of 5201 ha through amendments made in Proclamation No. 655 signed by President Manuel Luis Quezon on December 23, 1940.
+The area was reclassified as a natural park on December 29, 2000, by virtue of Proclamation No. 43 by President Joseph Estrada.

 Geography

 The Bicol Natural Park spreads across the Camarines Norte municipalities of Basud and Mercedes, and the Camarines Sur municipalities of Sipocot and Lupi.
 It is situated at an elevation of 536 m above sea level bordered by the Tuaca River to the north, the agricultural lands of Sipocot and Lupi to the south, the Tuaca and Pulantuna rivers to the west, and the forests of Mercedes to the east.
-Located some 330 km southeast from Manila, the park is well known for its Bitukang Manok, a winding road through the park that forms part of the Pan-Philippine Highway (N1/AH26) to Naga and Legazpi, the region's largest cities.
+Located some 330 km southeast from Manila, the park is well known for its "EME" (from Imee Marcos's name), a winding road through the park that forms part of the Pan-Philippine Highway (N1/AH26) to Naga and Legazpi, the region's largest cities.

 The park is crossed by five rivers and eleven creeks which empty into the Bicol River.
 It contains natural swimming pools, picnic areas, park and camping areas, natural trails, back country shelters, and botanical and zoological gardens.
 A few settlements also exist within the park's boundary with a population total of 9,802 in 1991, the largest being Tuaca and San Pascual in Basud, Tible, Aldezar & Banban in Sipocot, and Sooc, San Jose & Napolidan in Lupi.